teknopaul/binjs/binjs/doc/api/tui/ValidatedTextInput.md

 # ValidatedTextInput

-Sublasses `tui.Input` to provide validation of the text entered by the user.
+Sublasses `tui.Input` to accept text entered by the user but validated by a function provided by a script.

 ----------------------------